osmandapp/web/main/docs/user/personal/maps.md

 </Tabs>

-Loading maps into the OsmAnd application is an important step that determines the functionality and efficiency of navigation.
+Downloading maps into the OsmAnd application is an important step that determines the functionality and efficiency of navigation.

 :::tip Note
 **World overview map**.
 Versions of OsmAnd up to 3.8 offer to download a world map so that you can view it on a planetary scale.
 In newer versions of OsmAnd, a small *Mini World Map* is bundled with the application.
-Once you have downloaded the app, you can download a larger *Overview World Map* with more detailed information.
+By downloading the app, you will be able to download a larger overview world map with more detailed information.
 :::